 Continuing Medical Education Information

-In order to ensure continuing competence of a licensed physician assistant, a licensee must complete a minimum of fifty (50) hours of approved continuing medical education (CME) during each two (2) year renewal period immediately preceding the expiration of the license (Section 1399.615 of Title 16, California Code of Regulations).
+Pursuant to California Code of Regulations (CCR), title 16, section 1399.615, a physician assistant who is renewing their license is required to complete a minimum of fifty (50) hours of approved continuing medical education (CME) during each two (2) year renewal period.

-Unless contacted, you are not required to provide CME documentation to the Board.
+• Unless contacted, you are not required to provide CME documentation to the Board.

 Approved Continuing Medical Education Programs